flaturtha/CharlieChan/_novels/target-in-taffeta.md

 category: novels
 image: /assets/img/novels/comingsoon.svg
 wordcount: 46261
-descriptor: "She didn't witness the murder; just when the hood stuffed the body down a manhole in front of her house.
+description: "She didn't witness the murder; just when the hood stuffed the body down a manhole in front of her house.
 Now she's the target of villany.
 Can Wade Paris keep his witness alive long enough to testigy?"
 ---